I’ll love you just as you are and still wish for more

 Thirteen.
 Teenage-hood seems to make parents’ brains start swimming about adulthood.
 Or maybe that’s just me.
 But when your older brother turned thirteen, I began thinking about high school and getting nervous thinking about him getting his driver’s license.
 I started thinking about the short amount of time together before he jetted off to college.
 I often imagine what he’ll decide upon for a major and if he’ll find a meaningful career.
 I imagine who he’ll fall in love with.
 I wonder if he’ll move far away or settle down nearby and I wonder if someday, hopefully a long long time from now, he’ll decide to be a Dad.

 This past week, your stepdad and I started putting together plans for our new attached garage.
-And with that, we began designing your apartment that we hope you’ll live in after you graduate high school, seven years from now (as you probably know, you’ll most likely stay in high school until you are twenty).
+And with that, we began designing your apartment that is going to be on the second floor of that garage.
+We hope you’ll live in it after you graduate high school, seven years from now (as you probably know, you’ll most likely stay in high school until you are twenty).
 We want you to have choices too and we want you to have as much independence as possible.
 But even the attached in-law apartment brought up fears of if you would be ready for that or not.
+We sat there deciding how to make the entrance to the apartment safe and only viable through our home, door alarms we’ll need, modifications in the kitchen, and baby monitors we’ll need to purchase.
 And I was in tears, thinking that it was the week before your thirteenth birthday and this was what we were doing.
 For you, teenage-hood means we have to plan around things such as special needs trusts, gathering information about adult services, and legal guardianship.

 I want you to have dreams.
 I want you to be able to venture off on your own someday.
 I want you to find a meaningful career.
 I want you to find love, fall out of love, and find love again.
 I want you to know the joy of becoming a parent.
 But a lot of those things, most likely aren’t going to be attainable for you.
 I refuse to say impossible, because I never want to put limits on you.
 But we both know that there is a lot of work and progress that needs to happen in the future to meet some of those goals others take for granted as simply a part of growing up.